IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ### Steps:

 1. **Given**:
-   The user has a confirmed ticket booking.
+   The attendee has a confirmed ticket booking.

 2. **When**:
-   - The user decides to cancel the booking.
+   - The attendee decides to cancel the booking.
-   - The user is informed of the refund amount based on the cancellation time.
+   - The attendee is informed of the refund amount based on the cancellation time.

 3. **Then**:
    - The refund amount should be correctly calculated according to the cancellation policy.
-   - The user should receive a notification about the cancellation and refund status.
+   - The attendee should receive a notification about the cancellation and refund status.
    - The refund should be processed and reflected in the user’s payment method within the defined timeline.